teaching

 AREAS OF TEACHING SPECIALIZATION:

-CURRENT COURSE OFFERINGS:
+RECENT/CURRENT COURSE OFFERINGS:

 ENGL 2020 Themes in Literature and Culture:

-ENGL 3885 Topics in Gender and Film:
+ENGL 3885 Topics in Gender and Film: Women Film Pioneers

-ENGL 4860 Special Topics in Film:
+ENGL 4860 Special Topics in Film: Film Noir

-- Gender, Ethnicity, and Race
+- Gender and Race Representation

-- Film and Popular Culture
+- Film and Media Culture

 - Holocaust Studies

-CURRENT COURSE OFFERINGS:
+RECENT/CURRENT COURSE OFFERINGS:

 ENGL 2020 Themes in Literature and Culture:

-- Holocaust Survivor Literature (online)
+- Holocaust Survivor Literature

-- Women Immigrants and the American Dream (online)
+- Women Immigrants and the American Dream

-ENGL 3885 Topics in Gender and Film:
+ENGL 3885 Topics in Gender and Film: Women Film Pioneers

-ENGL 4860 Special Topics in Film:
+ENGL 4860 Special Topics in Film: Film Noir